-Response - The proposed project reinforces the traditional street grid with both buildings perpendicular to Cooper Street.
-Open space is provided between the two buildings and in the required setback which comply with underlying zoning.
+The proposed project reinforces the traditional street grid with both buildings perpendicular to Cooper Street.
+Open space is provided between the two buildings and surrounding both buildings.
 Visible open space surrounds the historic building, and an existing spruce tree will be visible directly behind the landmark.